 Later, it reported that a group of "saboteurs" had stormed the main courthouse in Hama and set fire to much of the building.

 But Mr Hamawi told AP that a shell fired from a government tank had caused the fire.

 The London-based Syrian Observatory for Human Rights said 24 people were killed across Syria on Monday, including 10 in Hama.

 The current crackdown appears aimed at preventing protests from growing during Ramadan, when Muslims visit mosques for prayers after breaking their dawn-to-dusk fast.

-The government fears the gatherings could then turn into large protests, observers say.'Totally unacceptable'
+The government fears the gatherings could then turn into large protests, observers say.